jojo7682345/Avixel/README.md

 gcc build/builder.c -o builder
 ./builder build
 ```
-the test executable should appear in AvGraphicsUtilities
+the test executable should appear in the AvGraphicsUtilities folder